ninjadude333/Rehearsal_-Audio_-Processor/Readme.md

 - Outputs: `filename_segment_1.wav`, `filename_segment_2.wav`, etc.

 ### Trim Mode
+- Uses optimized split-and-stitch approach for faster processing
 - Removes all silent sections from the audio
 - Combines all non-silent segments into a single continuous file
 - Output: `filename_trimmed.wav`

+### Auto-Conversion
+- Non-WAV files are automatically converted to WAV for optimal performance
+- After processing, you can choose to keep WAV output or convert back to original format
+- Temporary files are automatically cleaned up

 ## 📊 Visualization Features